 Q: Do I need to reserve a space to visit the pool?

 A: Yes.
 Reservations will be taken via SignUpGenius at the link Sunflower Pool Sign-up.
-Please limit your experience to one slot per day, and no more than three slots per week.
+Please limit your experience to one slot per day, no more than two slots per week, and only one weekend day.
 Offenders will be notified via e-mail, and if the pattern continues the family’s pool privileges will be removed.
 As the summer unfolds, this may change.

 Sessions are scheduled for: